cornelisnetworks/opa-distro-drivers/README.md

 	updates/fixes to master branch.
 Then split off the actual distro code.

+	2a: SLES needs a patch to disable CONFIG_FAULT_INJECTION get it from a previous SLES branch.
+It will be obvious which to cherry pick.

 3. Make it build.
 	Add any necessary changes to be able to build the equivalent of the distro driver.